-Working and Published Papers:
+Published and Working Papers:

 1. Model-Free Assortment Pricing with Transaction Data.
 With Ningyuan Chen, Andre Cire and Ming Hu.
-Forthcoming, Management Science.
+Management Science, 69(10) 5830-5847.

 Finalist at Jeff McGill student paper award, 2022